Luxembourg City: Places of interest

-Places of interest include the Gothic Revival Cathedral of Notre Dame, the fortifications, Am Tunnel (an art gallery underground), the Grand Ducal Palace, the Gëlle Fra war memorial, the casemates, the Neumünster Abbey, the Place d'Armes, the Adolphe Bridge and the city hall.
+Places of interest include the Gothic Revival Cathedral of Notre Dame, the fortifications, Am Tunnel (an art gallery underground), the Grand Ducal Palace, the Gëlle Fra war memorial, the casemates, the Neimënster Abbey, the Place d'Armes, the Adolphe Bridge and the city hall.
 The city is home to the RTL Group.

 The Second World War Luxembourg American Cemetery and Memorial is located within the city limits of Luxembourg at Hamm.
 This cemetery is the final resting place of 5,076 American military dead, including General George S. Patton.
 There is also a memorial to 371 Americans whose remains were never recovered or identified.

 Transport

 Highways

 Luxembourg is situated in the heart of Europe in the Gold Triangle between Frankfurt, Paris, and Amsterdam.
 It is therefore connected to several motorways and international routes.